-For this veg-heavy lo mein recipe, I took full advantage of the TK chopped broccoli for greens power and cooked edamame for protein.
+For this veg-heavy lo mein recipe, I took full advantage of pre-chopped broccoli for greens power and cooked edamame for protein.
 It made life so easy, I was able to get this meal prepped, cooked, and plated in under 15 minutes!
 I even had time to break out my spiralizer and make my own “zoodles” ← a name I seriously considered calling our pup (Pretzel and Tahini were also contenders).

 I love this meal not only because it’s easy and fast, but also because it’s such a great (healthy!) alternative to takeout.
 The sauce is a simple mix of low sodium soy, sweet chili, and toasted sesame oil, and when you combine it with the sautéed garlic, shiitake mushrooms, perfectly al dente zucchini noodles, and loads of veggies…well, it’s the kind of meal that makes you feel extra happy.
 Happy you didn’t spend money on takeout.
 Happy you still managed to enjoy everything good about lo mein sans food coma.
 Happy you still have half an hour to eat in peace before it’s back to being a (dog) mom.*